-Prospective (accepted to the program) graduate students in audiology and speechlanguage pathology will be sent the list of Essential Functions as part of the prospective student packet distributed prior to the start of graduate school.
+Prospective (accepted to the program) graduate students in audiology and speechlanguage pathology will be sent this document as part of the prospective student packet distributed prior to the start of graduate school.
 They will indicate receipt and understanding of the listing by signing their name on the Checklist that is enclosed in the prospective student packet and returning it to the Graduate Studies Admissions Secretary.